madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh chp secret.bin -ck -i e ---
 ```

-The `-ck` is used to pass option to `cskey.sh` to decrypt the file and `-cko` is used if needed to pass options to `skey.sh` to create the new file.
+The `-ck` is used to pass option to `cskey.sh` to decrypt the file and `-cko` is used if needed to pass options to `cskey.sh` to encrypt the new output file.

 By default, *secret.bin* is modified in place, which can be risky.
 To create a new copy use: